 Born into a rich family on the outskirts of Heilwen he learned to carry himself in a respectable manner.
 At a young age his father initiated him into the family’s business at their winery.
 He started as a barman serving drinks to visitors from all over.
 He learned how to manipulate people into giving him a significant tip and at the age of 23 he bought his own bar.
 A ladies’ man and a night owl he does well on his feet.
 He still uses his tip-collecting skills when completing quests and is well respected around Lirennor.

 Taniel’s early history is unknown.
 She was raised by goblins in a cave never to see the light of day.
 They used her as a cook and punished her for any lack of flavor.
 The caves never provided much in the way of ingredients and so she learned to cook with whatever she could find: rats, toads, creatures of the night.
 One day she discovered a means to kill all the goblins who had enslaved her and find a means to escape.
 Away from the cave she found a whole new world of ingredients and recipes.
-Her imagination ran wild and she soon began to sell food on the street.
+Her imagination ran wild and her skills grew.
 Eventually, she found a job as a chef giving that restaurant a reputation that spread across Veles.